turingschool/curriculum/source/projects/blogger.markdown

 Switch over to your terminal to generate it:

 {% terminal %}
-$ rails generate controller comments
+$ bin/rails generate controller comments
 {% endterminal %}

 #### Writing `CommentsController.create`